RCubed6/clubs.community/README.md

 Runs the front-end in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 Next navigate to the folder api, and run:

 ### `npm start`

 Runs the back-end.
-Open http://localhost:3000 to view it in your browser.\
+Open http://localhost:3001 to view it in your browser.\
 Both need to be running for the project to run correctly.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`